-Its size is 750,000 square feet, with scale and flexibility, and abundant power (180 MVA available to site).
-It also has major fibre interconnects and security… That is what tigers like the best.
+Its size is 750,000 square feet, with scale and flexibility, and abundant power (180 MVA available to the site).
+It also has major fiber interconnects and security… That is what tigers like the best.

 3. The NAP of the Americas, Miami, USA

 It is big, it is safe, and is almost like a bunker.
 Not to mention it’s in beautiful Miami!
-Southbeach, bringin the heat.
+Southbeach, bringing the heat.
 Can y’all feel that?

 – 990,000 square feet (data center occupies 560,000 square feet!) – 20,000-ton cooling infrastructure – More than 280 CRAC units – 48-hour storage sump for condenser water storage (1 million gallons), a rainwater collection system capturing approximately 200,000 square feet of roof drainage – Diesel fuel and generator system with 48 hours of on-site generation capacity